 7. Work Environment

-A large portion of your life will be spen at work or at school, so it’s no wonder why the environment where you work or study would influence your life.
-A stressful and overly demanding job can often contribute to a low self-esteem, while a productive and encouraging workplace can help you grow stronger.
+A large portion of your life is spent at work or school, so it’s no wonder why the environment where you work or study would influence your life.
+A stressful and overly demanding job can often contribute to low self-esteem, while a productive and encouraging workplace can help you grow stronger.

 Now that you are aware of the things that influence your self-esteem, practice self-awareness and love so you know more of what boosts your esteem.